syncthing/syncthing-macos/README.md

 # Introduction

-syncthing-macosx is a little tray utility for Syncthing on macOS.
-It hosts and wraps Syncthing, making it behave more like a native macOS application and less like a command-line utility with a web browser interface.
+`syncthing-macosx` is a native macOS Syncthing tray application bundle.
+It hosts and wraps [Syncthing](https://syncthing.net), making it behave more like a native macOS application and less like a command-line utility with a web browser interface.

 Features include:

+ * Open the Syncthing WebGUI from the tray in your prefered browser.
  * Optionally starts on login, so you don't need to set up Syncthing as a service.
  * Tray icon indicates when it is connected to syncthing (no status updates yet).
- * Retina ready icons for the Application bundle and status tray
+ * Retina ready icons for the Application bundle and status tray.
- * Automatic updates (using [Sparkle](https://sparkle-project.org) pushed from github releases)
+ * Automatic updates (using [Sparkle](https://sparkle-project.org) pushed from github releases).
+ * Open shared folders directly in Finder.

+# Screenshot

 <img width="562" alt="screen shot 2016-10-05 at 21 24 11" src="https://cloud.githubusercontent.com/assets/1050166/19128366/50d3a3d6-8b43-11e6-8eac-c6cc951193d3.png">

 # Installation